wmorgan/dcos-docs/1.8/usage/service-discovery/load-balancing-vips/overlay-networks.md

 To use an overlay network in a Marathon app definition, specify the `"network": "USER"` property along with an `ipAddress` field in the form: `{"ipAddress": {"network": "$MYNETWORK"}}`.
 The value of `$MYNETWORK` is the canonical name of the network.

-**Note:** Marathon currently only supports overlay networking through the Docker containerizer (DNI), not the Mesos containerizer.

 # Example

 The following Marathon application definition specifies a network named `dcos-1`, which refers to the target DC/OS overlay network of the same name.